-Core i3: Mainstream performance, faster than a Pentium while priced only slightly higher.
-Able to cope with most non professional / gaming tasks.
-2 – 4 Cores, sometimes Hyper-threaded (see notes).
+Core i3: Mainstream performance, faster than a Pentium while priced slightly higher.
+Able to cope with most NON professional / NON gaming tasks.
+Usually 4 Cores, sometimes Hyper-threaded (see notes).

 Core i7: Traditionally Intel’s performance champion, designed for high end, power hungry tasks such as gaming, rendering, editing.
-Great for high end gaming in Intel’s current range, core count can vary from 4 to 8 cores.
+Great for high end gaming in Intel’s current range, core count can vary usually around 8 cores with hyperthreading.

-Core i9: Intel’s ultimate consumer / prosumer CPU, offering up to 18 cores and 44 CPU PCI-E lanes.
-This chip really shines in professional workloads, such as rendering, encoding, editing, etc. Not recommended for gaming due to price performance.
+Core i9: Intel’s ultimate CPU, offering up to 16 cores and hyperthreading.
+This chip really shines in high demand workloads, such as rendering, encoding, editing, high end gaming etc.

 AMD Processors – The Range: